SvetlanaArt/UnitySpaceGame/README.md

 Player control.
 Sets of enemies following the waypoint path are generated.
 Firing and damage.
-SOund effects and background music.
+Sound effects and background music.
+Scenes Menu, Game and GameOver.

 Developer's Guide